Residence permit for studies in higher education

 evidence of sole custody.
 For example, this can be a court decision, or death certificate if the other parent is deceased.
 The consent must be signed and it should state if the child has permission to stay in Sweden for the time you intend to be here.
 For joint custody, a copy of the other guardian’s passport or other identification document must also be attached

 - adoption documents if the child is adopted.

-If you are to support yourself with bank assets, you must submit your application no earlier than three months before the date you are applying for a residence permit from.
+If you are to support yourself with bank assets, you must submit your application no earlier than four months before the date you are applying for a residence permit from.
 This is because you need to be able to show that you can support yourself close to the beginning of the study time and that your documents will not get too old.
 This does not apply if you will receive regular income, such as a scholarship.

 Undergraduate and graduate studies at a university or university college are counted as higher education.

 Studies in higher vocational education or studies at a folk high school at a post-secondary level are also counted as higher education.
 There is a list on studyinsweden.se of which seats of learning are counted as universities and university colleges.
 There is information on higher vocational education programmes at the Swedish National Agency for Higher Vocational Education.

 There is a list of all courses at Sweden’s folk high schools at www.folkhogskola.nu.
 The course descriptions state the level of the programme in question.
 It should be mentioned that the folk high schools also offer studies that are not at the post-secondary level, which are therefore not to be considered higher education studies.